kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ## Create a Kintone Web Database App

 Let's create a **Publish to Medium** Kintone App!
-This is where you will be writing up the Markdown that will be published to your Medium.com.
+This is where you will be writing up the Markdown that will be published on your Medium.com account.

 ![images/kintone-app-setup.gif](images/kintone-app-setup.gif)